cert-manager/infrastructure/README.md

 - infrastructure-as-code (Terraform)
 - details of services used by the project

+## Important Note: Credentials

+Currently, where this document states that credentials are stored in 1password, this means Venafi's private 1password org.

+This is for legacy reasons, but it is convenient since these credentials are currently mostly used by cert-manager maintainers who work at Venafi.

+It's the policy of the cert-manager project that these credentials should live in a place where they can be accessed by any maintainer, no matter where they work.
+In time, all credentials stored in Venafi's 1password org will be moved to an open-source friendly location.

 ## Services We Use

 As a project, cert-manager relies on several external services for different tasks.
 Some require access controls, which should ideally be open to any recognised cert-manager maintainer.

 Here, we list any services we know about and the method by which we change / configure / interact with those services.

 ### Google Groups: cert-manager-maintainers